2025 WM Phoenix Open Betting - Bet on FedEx Cup

 3 Arnold Palmer 1961, 1962, 1963

 You'd think that a tournament with this type of history would have someone win it more than three times in a career.
 Arnold Palmer had the greatest run in the history of the WM Phoenix Open, winning it three straight years from 1961 through 1963, making him a rare back-to-back winner.
 Phil Mickelson is the most recently to pull off the trio of wins at the WM Phoenix Open.
 He captured the crown in 1996 for one of the first victories of his career, and most recently, he was the winner in 2013.
 Mark Calcavecchia and Gene Littler are also three-time winners of the event.
-Eleven different men have won the WM Phoenix Open twice.
+A total of 15 different men have won the WM Phoenix Open twice.

 Best Winning Tournament Scores